Hemel Hempstead: Maylands

 Since the 2005 Buncefield fire, the former Maylands Avenue factory estate, which was badly affected by the fire, has been rebranded as Maylands Business Park.
 A 40-tonne sculpture by Jose Zavala, called Phoenix Gateway, has been placed on the first roundabout off the M1 to symbolise its renewal.
-A number of businesses have since located into the Maylands area, including Costa Coffee, Lok'nStore and McDonald's.
+A number of businesses have since located into the Maylands area.

 Major planned developments

 East Hemel

-St Albans District council plans to meet its new homes building target by building on land to the east of Hemel Hempstead near the M1 motorway.
-This would comprise 2,500 new homes.
+St Albans District council plans to meet its new homes building target by building on land to the east of Hemel Hempstead near the M1 motorway; this would comprise 2,500 new homes.
 The land is within St Albans planning jurisdiction but the development would have a major impact on Hemel services and consequently has proven controversial.

 West Hemel

 Land to the west of Chaulden and Warners End has been removed from the Green Belt designation and is due for development with 900 new homes.